 Trikone Australasia connects LGBTQI South Asians living in Sydney by holding rad events such as cultural nights, film festivals and Bollywood dance parties.

-Rainbow Bridge Social Club is a social club for young people aged 16–26 with an intellectual disability who identify as being LGBTQI or are still exploring their sexual orientation.
+Rainbow Bridge Social Club is a social club for young people aged 16–26 with an intellectual disability who identify as being LGBTQIA+ or are still exploring their sexual orientation.

-Brisbane Queer Film Festival is an annual event that showcases queer world cinema and celebrates diversity in the international LGBTQI community.
+Brisbane Queer Film Festival is an annual event that showcases queer world cinema and celebrates diversity in the international LGBTQIA+ community.

 Rainbow Family Tree is a digital storytelling community comprised of queer individuals who creatively explore their multiple identities.